Why To Keep Buying Schlumberger Limited (NYSE:SLB)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
 During the third quarter of the year, Schlumberger Limited recorded a total of 8.23 billion in revenue.
 This figure implies that they witnessed a quarterly year/year change in their earnings with 0.6% coming in sequential stages and their sales for the third quarter reducing by -3.8%.

 What matters though is how it ends.
 When the core data for the company is broken down, then the stock sounds interesting.
 The company spent 7.45 billion trying to sell their products during the last quarter, with the result yielding a gross income of 780.0 million.
-This allows shareholders to hold on to 1.67B with the revenue now reading 0.25 cents per share.
-This is a figure that is close to analyst’s prediction for their fourth quarter.
+This allows shareholders to hold on to 1.21B with the revenue now reading 0.25 cents per share.
+This is a figure that is close to analyst’s prediction for their fourth quarter (0.37 cents a share).

+Having a look at the company’s valuation, the company is expected to record 1.47 total earnings per share during the next fiscal year.
+It is very important though to remember that the importance of trend far outweighs that of outlook.
+This analysis has been great and getting further updates on SLB sounds very interesting.

 Is the stock of SLB attractive?